Roman–Latin wars: Roman annexation of Tusculum

 Having described Camillus' victory against the Volsci, Livy and Plutarch move on to a conflict with Tusculum.
 According to Livy, Camillus found Tusculans among the prisoners taken in the battle against the Volscians.
 Camillus brought these back to Rome, and after the prisoners had been examined, war was declared on Tusculum.
 According to Plutarch, Camillus had just returned to Rome with the spoils when it was reported that the Tusculans were about to rebel.
 The conduct of the war was entrusted to Camillus, who chose L. Furius as his colleague.
 Tusculum, however, offered no resistance whatsoever, and when Camillus entered the city he found everyone going about their daily life as if there was no war.
 Camillus ordered the leading men of Tusculum to go to Rome and plead their case.
 This they did with the dictator of Tusculum as the spokesman.
 The Romans granted Tusculum peace and not long after full citizenship.

 By 381 Tusculum was almost surrounded by Roman territory and her annexation was a logical step for Rome.
 Besides increasing Roman territory and manpower, this had the additional benefit of separating Tibur and Praeneste from the cities on the Alban hills.
 Tusculum became the first Roman municipium, a self-governing city of Roman citizens.
 Some modern historians have argued that this episode has been invented or is a retrojection of later events.
 Cornell (1995) Oakley (1998) and Forsythe (2005) accept the incorporation of Tusculum in 381 as historical.
 Livy and other later writers portrayed the annexation of Tusculum as a benevolent act, but this view more properly reflect their own times, when Roman citizenship was highly sought after.
 In the 4th century when the Latin cities struggled to maintain their independence from Rome, it would have been seen as an aggressive act.
 Later events reveal that Tusculum was not yet firmly in Roman hands.
-In the Roman period the chief magistrates of Tusuclum had the title of aedile, but it is possible, as Livy claims, that in 381 Tusculum was governed by a dictator.
+In the Roman period the chief magistrates of Tusculum had the title of aedile, but it is possible, as Livy claims, that in 381 Tusculum was governed by a dictator.